tchangkiat/aws-cdk-stacks/README.md

 cdk deploy eks
 ```

+The stack will provision a VPC (with public and private subnets), an EKS cluster, bastion host to manage the EKS cluster, a managed node group (with a launch template) and enable the Cluster Autoscaler for the managed nodegroup.
 For the commands below, the environment variables (starts wit '$') are already populated in the bastion host.

 ## Configure the bastion host